rune/rune/docs/src/pages/faq.md

 Yes, you're always free to remove your game whenever you'd like.
 It's your game.

+### Why did Dusk change name from Rune?

+We want to communicate to the world that we'll now focus 100% on building an amazing multiplayer games platform!

+### Why the name Dusk?

+Our community of players love to come online in the evening to play with their friends.
+They jump into a voice room on Dusk, talking and sharing laughs as they explore new games together!

+Many of the game devs building Dusk games are hobbyists, who love to to pursue their passion and build their dream game after work/school.

+Both sides of our platform come alive in the evening, and the name Dusk captures this perfectly.

 ### How do I update my game to use the Dusk SDK instead of the Rune SDK? {#how-to-convert-to-dusk}

 You can follow [this guide](/docs/move-to-dusk), which has a tool that automatically converts your game to use the Dusk SDK.